AzureIoTGBB/iot-edge-offline-dashboarding/documentation/manufacturing-kpis.md

   |> cumulativeSum()
 ```

-Calculate cumulative sum over negated STATUS so that each row gives number of idle minutes from the start of range
+Calculate the cumulative sum over the negated STATUS so that each row shows the sum of idle minutes from the start of the range.

 ```
 IdleMins=